yared67/task-manager/README.md

 ## Deployment
 ### Deploying to Render

-1. Log in to your Render account and create a new Web Service for your backend:
+1. Log in to Render account and create a new Web Service for backend:
-   -Connect your repository.
+   -Connect repository.
    -Set the build and start command

  ```